vuongducphuong/documentation/content/applications/general/auth/google.rst

    Authentication`.

    .. note::
-      Odoo may prompt the user to log-in again after this step.
+      Leansoft may prompt the user to log-in again after this step.

 #.
 Go back to :menuselection:`General Settings --> Integrations --> OAuth Authentication`, activate
    the selection and :guilabel:`Save`.
 Next, return to :menuselection:`General Settings -->